JohnRizkalla/PowerBI_Sales_Data_Analysis/README.md

 # The Analysis

   ### 1. Net Sales by Year & Quarter

-  An overview of the Net Sales flow over the years & by putting imaginary target at 91M to have a better perspective.
+  Calculated the Net Sales through DAX to have an overview through the years & putting imaginary target at 91M to have a better perspective.

   ![](Images/1_Net_Sales_by_Yr_&_Qtr.PNG)

   ### 2. Net Sales & Units by Region